20 charged in high-end vehicle thefts in Ontario | CBC News

 The announcement comes roughly a week after police in Hamilton said they had arrested four suspects in connection with an alleged international auto theft and export ring.

-In that case, members of the ring are alleged to have stolen rental cars from across southern Ontario and then sent them overseas or dismantled them for parts.
+In that case, thieves allegedly stole rental cars from across southern Ontario and sent them overseas or dismantled them for parts.

-Those suspects — three men and a woman — are facing dozens of charges between them.
+Those suspects — three men and a woman — are facing dozens of charges.

 With files from The Canadian Press